oroinc/platform/src/Oro/Bundle/EmailBundle/Resources/doc/api/email.md

 ### activityTargets

-A records to which the email record associated with.
+Records associated with the email record.

 ## FILTERS